Team Rosberg: The reborn DTM

 Team Rosberg promptly took the opportunity to participate in the DTM again when it was recreated at the turn of the millennium.
 While it might have been expected to renew its association with Opel, it instead partnered with Mercedes-AMG.
 It was one of four teams running CLK DTMs, with Darren Turner and Pedro Lamy on driving duty.
 It was a respectable season, in which Rosberg was classified 7th in the teams' standings, while Lamy and Turner were classified 13th and 14th overall.

 In 2001, with only the factory AMG team running 2001-spec CLKs, good results were harder to find.
 The lack of success prompted Lamy to leave to team, with David Saelens taking his place.
 Turner was the highest placed of the three drivers, in 15th position overall, and Rosberg was left in 8th place in the teams' standings.

 The next two years saw a continuation of Rosberg's position as a Mercedes team running year-old cars, with two cars for Stefan Mücke and Christijan Albers in 2002, and two cars for Mücke (later replaced by Patrick Huisman) and Gary Paffett in 2003.
 Albers and Paffett both graduated to the factory AMG line-up in 2003 and 2004 respectively, and Paffett became the DTM champion in 2005.

 When the relationship between Rosberg and Mercedes ended after the 2004 season, it spent 2005 away from touring cars, while considering alternative programs.
 One such option, which did not come to fruition, was the possibility of running the Prodrive-built Aston Martin DBR9 GT1 car in the FIA GT Championship.

 The hiatus was ended with the opportunity to return to the DTM, not as a Mercedes customer, but as an Audi customer in 2006.
 Rosberg ran a brace of 2005-spec A4 saloons for Frank Stippler and Timo Scheider, which resulted in 4th position in the teams' standings and 10th in the drivers' championship for Scheider.

 In 2007, Team Rosberg ran Mike Rockenfeller and Lucas Luhr to 12th and 17th in the Drivers' Championship.
 Luhr's lack of results (he scored only one point) resulted in him returning to the American Le Mans Series, where he was considerably more successful, becoming 2008 LMP1 champion with the Audi R10.

-Team Rosberg has continued to race Audi cars in DTM, with 2012 as its most successful recent season.
-Edoardo Mortara won two of the ten rounds, helping the team to fourth in that year's championship.
+Team Rosberg has continued to race Audi cars in DTM, with 2019 as its most successful recent season.
+René Rast won 7 races throughout the nine race weekends, Jamie Green won 1 race, helping the team to first in that year's championship.